Edward Fanshawe (British Army officer): Background and family

-Fanshawe was born in 1859, the son of the Reverend Henry Leighton Fanshawe, of Chilworth, Oxfordshire.
-He attended Winchester College and the Royal Military Academy, Woolwich, then joined the Royal Artillery in 1878.
+Fanshawe was born on 4 April 1859, the son of the Reverend Henry Leighton Fanshawe, of Chilworth, Oxfordshire.
+He attended Winchester College and the Royal Military Academy, Woolwich, then joined the Royal Artillery in July 1878.
 He was the eldest of three brothers with significant military careers; Hew (b.
 1860) joined the cavalry and Robert (b.
 1863) joined the infantry, all three rising to command corps or divisions during the First World War.

-He married Rose Higginson, daughter of Sir James Higginson, in 1893; they had three sons.
+Fanshawe married Rose Higginson, daughter of Sir James Higginson, in 1893; they had three sons.

-Early career
+Early military career

-Fanshawe was commissioned as a lieutenant in the Royal Artillery on 31 January 1878.
-He served in the Second Anglo-Afghan War in 1878-80 and the Sudan expedition of 1885, following which he was promoted to captain on 17 March 1886.
+Fanshawe was commissioned as a lieutenant in the Royal Artillery on 31 July 1878.
+He served in the Second Anglo-Afghan War in 1878–80 and the Sudan expedition of 1885, following which he was promoted to captain on 17 March 1886.
 After promotion to major on 5 March 1896, he was in charge of a battery of the Royal Horse Artillery (RHA) during the Second Boer War.

 He stayed in South Africa until after the end of this war, and in November 1902 left Port Natal on the SS Ortona with the O Battery RHA, bound for Lucknow in the Bengal Presidency.
-Rising steadily through the ranks, he was promoted to lieutenant-colonel in 1903, and colonel in 1908.
-In 1909 he was appointed to command the artillery in one of the regular divisions garrisoned in Ireland; whilst serving there, he was personally commended by the King for saving an artilleryman from being crushed by a cavalry parade in Dublin.
-In 1913, he was transferred to command the divisional artillery in the Wessex Division of the Territorial Force.
+Rising steadily through the ranks, he was promoted to lieutenant colonel in July 1903, brevet colonel in July 1906, and colonel in July 1908.
+In September 1909 he was promoted to temporary brigadier general and appointed to command the artillery in one of the two Regular Army divisions garrisoned in Ireland; whilst serving there, he was personally commended by King George V for saving an artilleryman from being crushed by a cavalry parade in Dublin.

+In October 1913, he was transferred to command the divisional artillery in the Wessex Division of the Territorial Force (TF).